cnumr/best-practices/chapters/BP_109_en.md

 Newsletters:

 - Set the sending frequency to the bare minimum
-- Only send newsletters to required people and suscribers (using an opt-in list, customer targeting, etc.)
+- Only send newsletters to required people and subscribers (using an opt-in list, customer targeting, etc.)
 - Send unsubscribe emails to customers who have not opened a certain number of previous newsletters
 - Avoid attachments and use direct links instead
 - Avoid images, reduce their size when they are required